Pizzaratops/Taco-Tuesday-HQ/README.md

 https://pizzaratops.github.io/Taco-Tuesday-HQ/
-Next thing to do: -Add Hashtag-Rankings, Add Values for Trades, Add MFHFBs, Matt Lawsons and HS Rankings to trade page Add Rules (again?) -Change Colors on History
+Next thing to do: -New Values for Trades! - Mobile Issues on Standings Add Rules (again?) -Change Colors on History